omuse-geoscience/omuse/README.md

 ### What is this repository for? ###

-This repository contains the source branch for OMUSE.
+This repository contains the source tree for OMUSE.

 ### How do I get set up? ###